fairdataihub/fairdataihub.org/blog/file-explorer-guide.md

 The code above will render a styled file explorer with icons like the one below:
 ![Styled File Explorer](/images/blog/file-explorer-guide/styled_file_explorer.png)

-## Adding Virtualization to handle a large amount of folders and files
+## Adding Virtualization to Handle a Large Amount of Folders and Files

 When your application needs to display hundreds or even thousands of files, rendering all of them in the DOM at once can drastically slow down the performance of your file explorer.
 TanStack Virtual solves this by rendering only the items currently visible in the viewport (plus a small buffer that you can tweak depending on the needs of your UI), which means you might only be rendering 40–60 items at a time even if your explorer contains thousands of folders and files.